Paradox of enrichment: Link with Hopf bifurcation

-The paradox of enrichment can be accounted for by the bifurcation theory.
+The paradox of enrichment can be accounted for by bifurcation theory.
 As the carrying capacity increases, the equilibrium of the dynamical system becomes unstable.

 The bifurcation can be obtained by modifying the Lotka–Volterra equation.
 First, one assumes that the growth of the prey population is determined by the logistic equation.
 Then, one assumes that predators have a nonlinear functional response, typically of type II.
 The saturation in consumption may be caused by the time to handle the prey or satiety effects.

 Thus, one can write the following (normalized) equations: